Does it ever feel like as soon as one freight bottleneck crisis is over another immediately begins?

 - Chinese New Year: This is China’s biggest and most important holiday.
 It occurs every year on February 21st and can last up to a month.
 Over Chinese New Year factories across China shut down or reduce to minimum capacity as hundreds of millions of people head home for the holiday.
 As China is the world’s biggest exporter (exporting over $2.6 trillion worth of goods every year), this has a massive impact on supply chains.
 To get stock shipped before this massive shut down, volumes of sea freight moving goods from China massively increases causing bottlenecks at ports.

-How to avoid bottleneck disruptions when shipping goods
+How to avoid lane and port bottleneck disruptions

-Get prepared for bottlenecks you can predict, like those caused by seasonal celebrations.
-When you're creating your freight strategy, plan around these datas ahead so you're ready for the increase in sea traffic.
+Get prepared for shipping bottlenecks you can predict, like those caused by seasonal celebrations.
+When you're creating your freight strategy, plan around these dates ahead so you're ready for the increase in sea traffic.

 If you have goods that aren’t time critical, wait until after big events, like Chinese New Year, to ship them.
 This will prevent delays and if you’re buying spot, reduce the cost of the shipment.

 Or if you're shipping non-perishable goods, ask if your customers are happy to receive the stock early so you can ship your goods before these busy periods even start.
-Planning ahead like this will help insure you're never caught out by a busy season.
+Planning ahead like this will ensure you're never caught out by a busy season.

 Avoid busy lanes and ports that bottleneck easily

-There are some lanes and ports that more likely to bottleneck that others.
+There are some lanes and ports that are more likely to bottleneck than others.
 For example, if ships don’t use the Suez Canal, they have to take a much longer journey around the continent of Africa - so this will always be a lane with high traffic.